Bioreporter: Research on gene regulation

 Particular promoters can be placed upstream of the luc gene, that is, the luc sequence can be fused to the promoter sequence at DNA level.
 If such construct is not too large in size, it can simply be introduced into eukaryotic cells using plasmids.
 This approach is widely used to study the activity of a given promoter in a given cell/tissue type, since the amount of light produced by the luciferase is directly proportional to the promoter activity.
 In addition to studying the promoters, firefly luciferase assays offer the option of studying transcriptional activators: in these experiments typically the GAL4/UAS_system is used and its Gal4 upstream activating DNA sequence (UAS) is placed upstream the luc gene while the different activators or the different variants/fragments of the same activator are fused to the GAL4 DNA binding module at protein level.
 This way the transcriptional activity of the different GAL4 fusion proteins can be directly compared using light as a readout.

 Aequorin

 Aequorin is a photoprotein isolated from the bioluminescent jellyfish Aequorea victoria.
-Upon addition of calcium ions (Ca2+) and coelenterazine, a reaction occurs whose end result is the generation of blue light in the 460 - 470 nm range.
+Upon addition of calcium ions (Ca2+) and coelenterazine, a reaction occurs whose result is the generation of blue light in the 460 to 470 nm range.
 Aequorin has been incorporated into human B cell lines for the detection of pathogenic bacteria and viruses in what is referred to as the Cell CANARY assay (Cellular Analysis and Notification of Antigen Risks and Yields).
 The B cells are genetically engineered to produce aequorin.
 Upon exposure to antigens of different pathogens, the recombinant B cells emit light as a result of activation of an intracellular signaling cascade that releases calcium ions inside the cell.